National Quality Standard

 - supporting children to participate in respectful relationships is important for their wellbeing

 - the pedagogy of listening is an important tool to support respectful relationships with children and families.

-Completing Start early.
-Respectful relationships for life will contribute 3 hours of NESA Registered PD addressing 3.3.2 and 7.3.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Start early: Respectful relationships for life will contribute 3 hours of PD addressing standards 3.2.2 and 7.3.2 from the Australian Professional Standards for Teachers.
 Courses completed after 20/2/2018 will be validated.